Te Tiriti in Our Languages is a programme for creating clear, accurate educational resources about Te Tiriti o Waitangi in Aotearoa’s many languages.

 How did Te Tiriti in Our Languages start?

-Te Tiriti in Our Languages project started in Hamilton.
+Te Tiriti in Our Languages programme started in Hamilton.
 Groups of professional translators and interpreters attended Treaty for Everyone workshops, with Māori elders and educators from Rauawaawa Kaumatua Trust and the Tangata Tiriti – Treaty People programme.

 The translators became so inspired about what they learned, they wanted to share it with their communities, young and old, in their own languages.

 Who are Tangata Tiriti – Treaty People programme?

 Tangata Tiriti – Treaty People is a citizen education programme about Te Tiriti o Waitangi that includes everyone in Aotearoa: Its key aim is to build relationships between tangata tiriti – people of the Treaty (non-Māori), and tangata whenua – people of the land (Māori).